-- 1. Student's Social Security Card

-- 2. Student's Birth Certificate

-- 3. A copy of the student's shot records

-- 4. Proof of residence in the school district

-- 5. Name and address of previous school attended
+- 1. Student's Birth Certificate - 2.
+A copy of the student's shot records - 3.
+Proof of residence in the school district - 4.
+Name and address of previous school attended

-Pre-Kindergarten
+Pre-Kindergarten/Kindergarten

 Pre-K students must be 4 years old on or before September 1st to enroll.
 The Pre-K program is full day.